Skip to main content

 • A civil injury claim (your case) to recover money for medical bills, lost income, pain, and other losses.

 These cases have different goals and different rules of proof, but they share evidence.
-The criminal investigation can create powerful proof for your civil claim, and knowing how the two tracks intersect can protect your recovery.
+The criminal investigation can create powerful proof for your civil claim, and knowing how the two tracks intersect can help you protect your ability to pursue compensation the law allows.

-Below is a comprehensive, plain-English guide to what a DUII arrest means for an Oregon injury claim, how evidence is gathered, how insurance companies respond, and what steps help you protect the full value of your case.
-All sources provided are public agencies or neutral organizations.
+Below is a civil-claim-focused guide to what a DUII arrest means for an Oregon injury claim, how evidence is gathered, how insurance companies respond, and what steps help preserve the value of your case.
+For broader claim basics, see Johnson Law’s Oregon car accident claims resource.
+If your crash happened in Portland and you need location-specific context, our Portland drunk driving accident lawyer page covers related local issues.

 Quick Overview: How a DUII Arrest Changes Your Claim